Hrishimohite/e-commerce-jfx-db-maven/README.md

 # e-commerce-jfx-db-maven
-This project is developed using JavaFX, a database (DB), Maven, and core Java.
+This project is developed using javafx, a database (DB), Maven, and core Java.